 http://cinziamazzamakeup.com/?x=comprare-levitra-Genova IC: Out of all your previous works what would you recommend as a ‘starting point’ for someone to watch who hasn’t seen any of your work before?

 JI: Its a tough one as I’ve actually made a hell of a lot of films, not all good!
 My IMDB acts as quite an extensive guide.

 I personally think Psychopaths is one of my most accomplished films which you can get on DVD & VOD.

-IC: How did you discover VIPCO and what were your memories as a fan of the label?
+go to link IC: How did you discover VIPCO and what were your memories as a fan of the label?

 JI: One of my first memories was getting videos via a mail-order catalogue back in the day when I was a teenager.
 I got myself a copy of Zombie Flesh Eaters that I loved, in fact it’s my favourite zombie film of all time.
 This was one of the first so called video nasties I saw.
 It got me into collecting the films, VIPCO would put a lot out resulting in me becoming an avid collector of the label.

 I do remember the excitement of hunting for VIPCO titles in the shops and markets.
 I even stuck titles on my Christmas list to help complete the collection!

 VIPCO is responsible for intruding me to some great films that I grew to appreciate, really love and enjoy still to this day.
 It was a unique label in the UK at the time as no one else here was really offering this.
 Something very different than mainstream film.